-The last column compares the number of ship calls reported in January 2019 with those reported in January 2020 and January 2021 respectively.
+The last column compares the number of ship calls reported in the first 2 months of 2019 with those reported in the same periods of 2020 and 2021 respectively.

 By comparing the number of ship calls between 2019 and in 2021 (last column), it was found that cruise ships, passenger ships, refrigerated cargo ships and vehicle carriers are the ship types for which the highest decrease in ship traffic has been detected.